SpecterOps/BloodHound/rfc/bh-rfc-0.md

     - outline drawbacks to the proposal
     - describe alternative solutions
     - describe any trade-offs
+- **Quality**
+    - describe the potential impact to stability, performance, and user experience
+    - describe mitigations that prevent deviations from quality standards
+- **Audience**
+    - when applicable to specific audiences, describe who the target audiences are for the proposal
 - **Implementation Plan**
     - describe a plan for how to introduce the proposed changes